-The management team which has overall responsibility for good governance arrangements, currently comprises the Assessor & ERO, two Depute Assessors & EROs, four Assistant Assessors and the Principal Admin Officer.
+The management team which has overall responsibility for good governance arrangements, currently comprises the Assessor & ERO, two Depute Assessors & EROs, four Assistant Assessors and the Principal Admin Officer & Depute ERO.

-The Assessor and ERO
+• The Assessor and ERO

-The Assessor & ERO has the statutory responsibility for the Valuation Rolls, Valuation Lists and Electoral Registers.
+The Assessor & ERO has the statutory responsibility for the publication and maintenance of the Valuation Rolls, Council Tax Valuation Lists and Electoral Registers.
 The Assessor is essentially the chief executive for the organisation and has a wide range of financial, personnel, governance and reporting responsibilities.